joaosantoss12/Advent-of-Code-2023/README.md

 ⚠️ Some puzzles resolutions may not be optimal in terms of clarity, efficiency, and adherence ⚠️

-[hadn't much time to review and optimize all the puzzles]
+[hadn't much time to review and optimize all of them]

 <p align="left">
   <a href="https://skillicons.dev">